 It is said that “the normally accepted minimum ratio of lavatories to passengers is 1:50”.
 This said, most of the time someone is waiting for the lavatory as soon as you step in it, even if there is no line, many people sit and wait to see it become available.
 So just be respectful with your time – no full body sponge-baths haha!

 15. Keep the kids in check.

-16. Don’t have loud and obnoxious conversations.
-Think of a plane like a quiet carriage.
+16. Think of a plane like a quiet carriage.

-17. Don’t force conversations with your neighbours.
+Don’t have loud and obnoxious conversations and don’t force conversations with your neighbours.

 18. Don’t get drunk.

 19. Don’t wake up people unnecessarily.

 20. Don’t be that guy who has to get up every 5 minutes to go to the bathroom when he’s picked a window seat.

 Over to you, what really grinds your gears when you’re aboard a plane?

 I probably should have mentioned something about those people who stick their feet in from the back of your armrests!